SANTANDER ISO DATAGRO New York Sugar & Ethanol Conference 2018

-Aiming to discuss the main issues of the global Sugar and Ethanol industries and to bring together representatives of the international community of producers, traders, brokers, investors, and from the financial market in general, the International Sugar Organization (ISO) and DATAGRO will hold, on May 10th, 2017 the 11th edition of the ISO DATAGRO New York Sugar & Ethanol Conference.
-Recognised as the official technical event of the New York Sugar Dinner, since its first edition, the Conference has become an established tradition in the global sugar and ethanol calendar.
+Aiming to discuss the main issues of the global Sugar and Ethanol industries and to bring together representatives of the international community of producers, traders, brokers, investors, and from the financial market in general, the Santander Bank, International Sugar Organization (ISO) and DATAGRO will hold, on May 09th, 2018 the 12th edition of the SANTANDER ISO DATAGRO New York Sugar & Ethanol Conference.
+Recognized as the official technical event of the New York Sugar Dinner, since its first edition, the Conference has become an established tradition in the global sugar and ethanol calendar.

 "...
 It is a very important event, of the highest level, bringing specialists to stage the sector in Asia, Europe and United States.
 It is important to hear the opinion of the people who are here, to know the American vision about the ethanol program, about sugar issues, about the corn ethanol…"

 “… The markets today are quite a bit challenging, it means that having this kind of conversations, about tactical issues, about the policies, about the marketplace are critically important.
 This is a well-timed event…”

 "...The program has been excellent, you have experts on the side of ethanol, you have covered geographical aspects, there are technical discussions scheduled… So it’s a very rich program..."